Brussels effect

-The Brussels effect is the process of unilateral regulatory globalisation caused by the European Union de facto (but not necessarily de jure) externalising its laws outside its borders through market mechanisms.
+The Brussels effect is the process of European Union (EU) regulations spreading well beyond the EU's borders.
 Through the Brussels effect, regulated entities, especially corporations, end up complying with EU laws even outside the EU for a variety of reasons.
+The effect is named after the city of Brussels, the de facto capital of the European Union, used as a metonym for the European Union.